-Many Evangelicals sing with their hands in the air.
-Sometimes they kneel while singing the music.
-If we would say, "you are worshipping the music" they would quickly correct us and tell us that they are worshipping through music.
+Orthodox services have beautiful music.
+If I would say "you are worshipping the music" they would quickly correct me and tell me that they are worshipping through music.
 The music is a vehicle of expression to bring out an inner feeling - to honour and glorify God.
-I would agree with them because we love singing praise music like Vineyard, Hosanna, Chris Tomlin, Matt Redmond, and Integrity music.
-And yup, my hands are sometimes in the air.
-Here's a video produced by an Evangelical organization challenging the status quo in modern Evangelical services.
+I would agree with them because I love singing for the Lord.

 I took this photo in Rome.
 It is a beautiful statue that glorifies Christ.
-Many Catholics pray in front of it, sometimes with their hands in the air.
-They look like Evangelicals at an awesome worship music event.
-This beautiful Michelangelo statue is not a false god any more than a great Chris Tomlin worship song.
 The statue simply reminds us of the beauty of God and the magnitude of his suffering for us.

 We have to be careful not to turn anything into an idol.
-Matt Redmond, the great evangelical worship leader stopped playing music in his Church for three months because he said that the congregation was worshipping the music and not God.
-He recognized that they were idolizing the music.
 Anything can be an idol if it takes the place of God.
 For some people money is an idol, for others it is their work, or a beautiful movie star.
 For me when I was growing up, fame was an idol.
-Even when I got on Broadway and in the US national Tour of "Cats", I was not happy.
+Even when I got on Broadway and in the US national Tour of "Cats," I was not happy.
+It was not enough, because fame was a false god.
 I could really relate to the big hit song of the 80's called "Fame".
 The lyrics were "Fame, I'm going to live forever.
 I'm going to learn how to fly."
 Fame was an idol for me.
-After I turned my life over to Jesus, I gave up music for ten years to straighten my head out and focus on the Lord.
+After I turned my life over to Jesus, I gave up music for 10 years to straighten my head out and focus on the Lord.
+I'm so grateful to be able to sing for him today.
 My full testimony is here.

 For the first 1600 years of Christianity, most people couldn't read or write.
 Every stained glass window and statue in medieval Churches told a story.
 Illiterate people could look at the stained glass pictures on the windows of the Churches and understand the story.
 So not only were the statues and paintings beautiful and reverent, but they were also very functional.
 They told the Bible story and the Priest could point to them during his homilies.
 Statues and stained glass were, for them, teaching tools and reminders.
 If we walk around any classic sanctuary and we'll see the statues, each saint holding his symbol.
 A well trained Christian could learn the stories of all those saints, and pass them along to his children, even if he couldn't read.
 This also explains the classic format of the windows: a large central picture surrounded by a host of smaller vignettes.
 With proper explanation, one could learn the whole story of, say, John the Baptist, along with all important tie-ins to the life of Christ.
 These were not false images to be worshiped, but reminders of the story of Salvation.